 Organizations have archives full of handwritten business records: meeting notes, client forms, timesheets, field service reports.
 Digitizing these documents makes them searchable and accessible.

 JSON output enables building searchable archives.
-Extract text from each document, store it in a full-text search engine like Elasticsearch, preserve the original images, and use coordinate data to highlight search matches on the original document image.
+Extract text from each document, store it in a full-text search engine like Elasticsearch, and preserve the original images alongside the indexed text.

 This transforms static image archives into searchable, navigable document management systems.